Skip to main content

 • About a Councillor from a member of the public or an employee

-• About Children’s Social
+• About Children’s Social Care, which has a separate statutory process

-• About Adult Social Care
+• About Adult Social Care, which has a separate statutory process

-• About a council contractor if that contractor has their own complaints process which has been endorsed by the council ( in these cases the Council will complete a final review of the complaint if the complaint escalates)
+• About a council contractor if that contractor has their own complaints process which has been endorsed by the council (in these cases the Council will complete a final review of the complaint if the complaint escalates)

 • Where there is a claim for compensation.
 The council defines a claim as ‘any incidence of injury, loss or damage to a customer which they believe to have been caused by a negligent act or omission by the Council, for which they have expressed a wish to be compensated.’

-• About a school; as schools have their own complaints process
+• About a school, as schools have their own complaints process

 • Where the customer has started legal proceedings, taken, or is taking, court action or a tribunal is involved